Healthy Communities Access Program (Hcap) Demonstration Authority (93.890)

 Credentials/Documentation

-Preapplication Coordination is not required.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
-Informal inquiries regarding the program and intent to submit an application should be directed to the Director, Division of State and Community Assistance (DSCA) Bureau of Primary Health Care for Health Resources and Services Administration.
+An applicant should consult the office of official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure